How often to replace flashing

 Roofing

-The answer to 'how often to replace flashing' is that flashing should typically be replaced every 10-20 years, depending on the material and weather conditions.
-Flashing is the thin metal or plastic material used around chimneys, vents, and roof edges to prevent leaks.
-Over time, flashing can deteriorate, rust, or become damaged, compromising the integrity of the roof system.
+The answer to 'how often to replace flashing' is that flashing should generally be inspected and replaced every 10-15 years, or sooner if it shows signs of wear or damage.
+Flashing is the thin metal or plastic material installed around roof penetrations, chimneys, skylights, and other areas to prevent water leaks.
+Over time, flashing can become corroded, cracked, or loose, compromising its ability to keep water out of your home.
+Regular inspections and timely replacement are important to maintain a watertight roof.

 Step-by-Step Guide